 How to adjust the speed of the talk and download its audio

-To improve pronunciation and to remember the vocabulary, it is helpful to download the audio to your smartphone or MP3 player.
+In order to improve pronunciation and to remember the vocabulary, it is helpful to download the audio to your smartphone or MP3 player.

 To achieve this: